NekuSoul/UnityProjectTemplates/README.md

 - Preconfigured for easy use with git
 - Includes .gitignore that only adds the absolute necessary files to build the project
-- Seperate folder for Unity-tools like `Visual Studio Tool` that shouldn't be included in the git repository
+- Seperate folder for assets like `Shader-Forge` that shouldn't be included in the git repository
 - Simple folder structure divided into the three main aspects of a game

 ##Templates